socketio/socket.io/Readme.md

   A getter proxy that returns the reference to the `request` that originated the engine.io connection.
 Useful for accessing request headers such as `Cookie` or `User-Agent`.

-### Adapter

-  The `Adapter` is in charge of keeping track of what rooms each socket is connected to and passing messages to them.

-  By default the `Adapter` is memory based.
-In order to pass messages across multiple processes, make sure to use an appropriate adapter.
-  (configurable through `Server#adapter`).

 ## License